 Hi there!
 I'm one of those guys who lives in the middle of nowhere, and insists on only dating LDS girls, which there are really none of here, and therefore have not found anybody yet:-)

-I am 31 years old.
+I am 33 years old.
 Never been married, don't have any kids.
 I really want a family.
 Always have.
 But like I said, most of my life has been spent here in a very small town with very few LDS girls.
+Ever since I was just a kid, I have dreamed of one day having a family.
+Always thought it would happen real soon after my mission.
+But now I've been home from my mission for 12 years, and have not found the one yet.

 I went on a mission in 2000-2002 to the Ohio Cincinnati mission.